ykwei7/WenMoon-Journey/README.md

 Our platform aims to capitalize on this aspect to quantify, explain and predict such speculation.
 Often, it is said that people invest based on emotions, and thus our platform scrapes data from social media platforms like Reddit and Twitter to ascertain and gauge trending sentiments.
 This allows us to identify and suggest stocks that are riding on such "hype waves", allowing us to get in on the action before it rockets.

 ## Aim
-This platform aims to scrape data from Reddit and Twitter to find trending stocks before it rises sharply.

-## User Stories
-As an investor, data on potential trending stocks is useful for a better evaluation of the stock.
+Our platform aims to provide individuals who plan to purchase stocks a better evaluation of a stock.
+This is done via the scraping of posts and comments on Reddit to obtain the popularity and relative sentiment score of popular upcoming stocks.
+We gauge the popularity by obtaining the number of times a particular stock is mentioned and the sentiment is obtained via a machine learning model.

 ## Features and Timeline

 ###### Feature 1: Website
-The website serves as an interface to display results of our web scraper.
+Our website utilizes a table to display our results in a user-friendly manner.
-HTML is utilized to create the base skeleton of the website, including a basic ABOUT US page.
-Ajax jQuery and javascript is used to link the backend information (Stock mentions etc) to the frontend.
-CSS is used to do stying to provide better navigation and user experience.
+Relevant information such as opening and closing prices were added to gauge the trend of the stock.
+A searchbar functionality was added to search for specific stock tickers.
+Sorting functionality was implemented to allow users to view the top stocks for a particular category.

 ###### Feature 2: Webscraper
-Reddit is utilized to scrape the post and mentions and performs a regex search for specific stock tickers.
+Reddit API is utilized to scrape the post and mentions and performs a regex search for specific stock tickers.
 For instance, Apple is referred often as AAPL, which our regex searches for.
+In this case, we scrape for the number of posts that mention this stock and binds it to its dictionary value.

 ```
 # Loops through the posts in the subreddit to search for stock tickers
 for post in subreddit:
-    i = i + 1
-    print(i)
     if post.link_flair_text != 'Meme':
 	for stock in stockTickers.keys():
-            # Refines search function of stock to be more precise
 	    if (re.search(r'\s+\$?' + stock + r'\$?\s+', post.selftext) or re.search(
 		    r'\s+\$?' + stock + r'\$?\s+', post.title)):
 		postIDs.append(post.id)
-                stockDetails[stock][0] += 1
+		stockDetails[stock]["post_mentions"] += 1
 		if stock not in stockMention:
 		    stockMention.append(stock)

 filteredStockCount = dict()
 for stock in stockMention: